tektoncd/pipeline/docs/install.md

 ## Custom Releases

-The [relase Task](./../tekton/README.md) can be used for creating a custom release of Tekton Pipelines.
+The [release Task](./../tekton/README.md) can be used for creating a custom release of Tekton Pipelines.
 This can be useful for advanced users that need to configure the container images built and used by the Pipelines components.